 The Department of General Services (DGS) provides special event permits for buildings and grounds designated for enjoyment of the public.
-If you or your group are interested in holding an event at one of the locations listed below, you will need a permit issued through the Division of Engineering and Buildings (DEB).
+If you or your group are interested in holding an event at one of the locations listed below, you will need a permit issued through the Division of Real Estate and Facilities Management (DREFM).
 There is no cost for obtaining a permit, and permits are issued on a first-come, first-served basis.

 To check availability of the Bell Tower and Lee Monument permitted areas, see the Calendar of Permitted Events.

-The flying of small Unmanned Aircraft Systems, or sUAS, (drones) is prohibitted on Capitol Square.
+The flying of small Unmanned Aircraft Systems, or sUAS, (drones) is prohibited on Capitol Square.

 Bell Tower Event Area

 Located in the southwest corner of Capitol Square; see the Bell Tower Event Area map.

 Highlights for this event location:

 - Because demand for space can exceed capacity, event permits may be limited to one hour